Our Story

-Life After Uncivil Ruthless Acts - Dedicated to enhancing the quality of life of the residents in South Central Los Angeles, CA.
+Life After Uncivil Ruthless Acts — dedicated to enhancing the quality of life of residents in South Central Los Angeles, CA.

 Our Mission

-L.A.U.R.A. is a non-profit organization dedicated to enhancing the quality of life of the residents of South Central Los Angeles.
-We accomplish this by empowering youth, victim-survivors, and their families through civic awareness; facilitating community collaboration; and bringing a wide range of resources to the community.
+L.A.U.R.A. is dedicated to enhancing the quality of life for residents of South Central Los Angeles by empowering youth, supporting victim-survivors and families, and mobilizing the community through civic awareness, collaboration, and access to critical resources.

 Our Strategy